 Totally, Iran has a hot, dry climate with long, hot, dry summers and short, cool winters.
 January is the coldest month and August is the hottest.
 Average temperatures range between the low 50s°F at night to the upper 80s°F during the day.

-Yes, buying carpet as souvenirs in Iran is very common as this country is known for having the best rugs and carpets in the world.
+Different types of Persian carpets, including rugs and kilims are the most common souvenirs among foreign travelers, since Iran is one of the most important and oldest producers of carpet in the world.
+Persian carpets are so diverse that in each city and region you can find amazing ieces with different designs, colors, and quality.
+Isfahan, Tabriz, Shiraz, Kerman, Yazd, and Kashan are the best cities of Iran for buying carpets.
 Each foreign traveler is allowed to take up to 12 sq. m of Persian rug with no tax and most of the carpet dealers will ship carpets with bigger sizes for free.
-While spending a lot of money on a rug, being more cautious and consulting with guide about the originality of the carpet is highly suggested.
+While spending a lot of money on a rug, being more cautious and consulting with your guide about the originality of the carpet is highly suggested.

 In general tipping is expected in Iran, especially in tourism niche.
-The bellboys usually expect from 50.000 to 100.000 Rials or 1-2 USD and tipping the doorman after some days of accommodation in hotel with about 10 USDis OK.
-In a classic restaurant tipping about 150.000 to 200.000 Rials is fine.
-If you’re getting room service, then tipping is a must and anything around 100.000 Rial should be fine.
+Hotel bellboys usually expect from 100.000 to 150.000 Rials or 3-4 USD for each day and in a classic restaurant tipping about 150.000 to 200.000 Rials is fine.
+If you’re getting room service, then tipping is a must and paying around 100.000 Rial would be fine.
 On a one-day tour, tipping the guide with about 10-15 USD and the driver with the half of this amount is fine, while on a group tour which takes a couple of dayes tipping the guide with 6-8 USD per person per day, would be OK.
-But in general, tipping way more than mentioned above is totally Ok and it depends on how satisfied you are with each service.
+But in general, tipping way more than mentioned above is totally common and it depends on how satisfied you are with each service.

 Contact your cellular telephone provider to determine if your phone operates on the Global System for Mobile Communications (GSM) and what, if any, activation may be required. but we suggest you to buy local sim cards which are cheap and easy to get .